SurajThakur42/Python/README.md

 # Python
 Basics of python
-This is my programming language.
+This is my first programming language.